Man taking cell phone photo of moose by the road, Kenai Peninsula, Alaska

 Trust and patience lead to great photos and fantastic Alaska experiences.

 "You're the man!
 I have chronic PTSD from Iraq and you are the best therapy I ever got!
 The VA can't come close to this!"

 “Ron SAVED MY CAMERA!
 Dunked in salt water, he revived it and I kept shooting next day.
 Thank you!” – G.D., Germany

 3 Great Questions

 1) Why not just take a photo tour geared to the general public?

-If you love photography, you won’t get the time you need on “snapshot excursions”.
-Their agenda is more oriented to covering large distances and checklists, rather than giving the time to work a scene.
-They’ll keep moving on to the next scene regardless of golden light, great animal interactions or photo opps.
+You won’t get the time you need on “snapshot excursions”.
+Their agenda is more focused on covering large distances and checklists, rather than giving you the time to work a scene.
+They’ll keep moving on to the next shot regardless of golden light, great animal interactions or photo opps.